-The first step to build such a protocol is to construct an atomic multi-hop lock (AMHL) [5] protocol compatible with our VTLRS scheme.
-This allows one to set a chain of conditional payments that are "unlocked" only once the designated receiver is reached.
-Equipped with this tool, our approach consists in setting up payment channels between the parties in both currencies: On the Monero front the (uni-directional) payment channel is denoted by $pk{AB}^{M}$ , and on the other currency, the channel is denoted by $pk{BA}^{C}$ .
-Then, using AMHL, the parties setup payment locks on payment transactions from these channels, which enforces the conditional payment: If Bob posts a transaction paying the coin from $pk{AB}^{M}$ , then Alice recovers enough information to compute a valid transaction from $pk{BA}^{C}$ , by the security of the AMHL scheme.
+Equipped with this tool, our approach consists in setting up payment channels between the parties in both currencies: On the Monero front the (uni-directional) payment channel is denoted by pk{AB}^M , and on the other currency, the channel is denoted by pk{BA}^C .
+Then, using AMHL, the parties setup payment locks on payment transactions from these channels, which enforces the conditional payment: If Bob posts a transaction paying the coin from pk{AB}^M , then Alice recovers enough information to compute a valid transaction from pk{BA}^C , by the security of the AMHL scheme.
 On the other hand, if Bob does not post any transaction, eventually the channels expire and the respective parties recover their coins.

-One crucial subtlety that we need to address is to ensure that the timelock $t_M$ of the payment channel $pk{AB}^M$ is less than the timelock $t_C$ of the channel $pk{BA}^C$ .
-Precisely we want $t_C = t_M + \delta$ for some conservatively chosen $\delta > 0$ .
-This is because, Alice wants to ensure that after Bob releases the lock of AMHL and gets the Monero token from $pk{AB}^M$ , she has some time ( $\delta$ ) to release her lock and get the currency token from $pk{AB}^C$ .
-This means that, the timing hardness $\mathbf{T}$ of VTLRS that is used in (the PAYMO) channel $pk{AB}^M$ is set such that the associated time $t_M$ satisfies $t_M := t_C - \delta$ .
+One important aspect that we need to address is to ensure that the timelock t_M of the payment channel pk{AB}^M is less than the timelock t_C of the channel pk{BA}^C .
+Precisely we want $t_C = t_M + \delta$ for some conservatively chosen $\delta > 0$.
+This is because Alice wants to ensure that after Bob releases the lock of AMHL and gets the Monero token from pk{AB}^M , she has some time (δ) to release her lock and get the currency token from pk{AB}^C .
+This means that, the timing hardness T of VTLRS that is used in (the PAYMO) channel pk{AB}^M is set such that the associated time t_M satisfies $t_M := t_C - \delta$.
+Interoperability.
+Our AMHL protocol is compatible with the LRS-based transaction scheme of Monero (that uses ed25519 curve) and Schnorr signature (that use the ed25519 curve) transaction schemes of [5].
+In case of atomic swaps, this means that we can swap a Monero token with any currency that uses Schnorr signatures with ed25519 curve, for example, Ripple [43] or Cardano [44].
+To atomically swap with cryptocurrencies that implement Schnorr/ECDSA signatures over different curves, one has to additionally include a NIZK proof of equality of discrete logarithms over different groups [38].
+For a comprehensive overview of atomic swaps over different curves, we refer the reader to [12].